 2. My next tip would be to know your basic itinerary because like I mentioned Glacier is spread out over 3 main regions.
 It really helps to know what hikes you want to do, and what region it’s in so that you can arrange your lodging.
-Having a basic plan also helps you make the most of your time because you don’t want to spend half of your vacation driving all over the park, (even though the views are stunning along the way).
+Having a basic plan also helps you make the most of your time.
+And you don’t want to spend half of your vacation driving all over the park stuck in traffic, (even though the views are stunning along the way).

 3. My third tip goes along with the second – figure out the top hikes you know you want to do and prioritize around those.
 All sorts of things come up on vacation, so it’s best to know which ones you really want to do when the weather throws you a curveball!
 I would definitely have different recommendations for which hikes to do depending on what region you’re in and how many miles you normally hike in a day.

 Overall my favorite hikes based off of amazing views would be Grinnell Glacier, Iceberg Lake, Ptarmigan Tunnel, and Cracker Lake.
-The Swiftcurrent Pass hike is also in the same area, and while it’s incredible I’m listing it last because it’s a long and strenuous hike, (these 5 are all in the Many Glacier region).
+The Swiftcurrent Pass hike is also in the same area.
+But while it’s incredible I’m listing it last because it’s a long and strenuous hike, (these 5 are all in the Many Glacier region).

 The St. Mary’s side also holds a few great hikes including Siyeh Pass, Piegan Pass, St. Mary and Virginia Falls, Sunrift Gorge, and Otokomi Lake.
-I’ve linked to each of the hikes that we’ve written about individually where you can read more about each one and see pictures.
+I’ve linked to each of the hikes that we’ve written about individually.
+That way you can read more about each one, and see more photos.

-4. What to do about lodging is also one of the most common questions, and we even met one couple in Yellowstone who were going to skip Glacier because they couldn’t reserve a campsite.
+4. What to do about lodging is also one of the most common questions.
+We even met one couple in Yellowstone who were going to skip Glacier because they couldn’t reserve a campsite.
 Luckily, Glacier is just starting to implement a reservation system, and you can now reserve campsites at the St. Mary campground.

 You can also book a room at any of the 3 main lodges.
 There’s one on Lake McDonald, one in St. Mary, and another one in Many Glacier, (with perhaps the best views).
 And just a quick note on the lodges, they are really gorgeous (with restaurants to eat at and gift shops) but they’ve been kept completely original which means no pools, hot tubs, and other such frills.
 This really burns some people who didn’t seem to realize they were staying in an old school environment!

-The day I took the above picture, and man with his wife and kids came charging up the trail because he had heard there were big horn sheep somewhere on the trail, and he wanted to get close for a photo.
-He asked me where they went, and I said they had just went charging by and off into the woods after being spooked by the traffic on the road.
+One afternoon while photographing wildflowers, man with his wife and kids came charging up the trail.
+He had heard there were big horn sheep somewhere on the trail, and he wanted to get close for a photo.
+He asked me where they went.
+And I said they had just went charging by, on the trail behind me, and off into the woods after being spooked by the traffic on the road.

 I mentioned to him that they can be really aggressive, especially when they’ve already been upset, and that it might be a good idea to keep a good distance away.
 He was completely surprised to learn that they could be dangerous, and thanked me for warning him and his family.
 Wildlife is just that – wild – and getting close is never a good idea!

 6. Another common question is ‘when is wildflower season’?
-This one is hard to answer because it varies from year to year based off of snow pack in the mountains and the amount of rain we receive in the spring.
+This one is hard to answer because it varies from year to year.
+It’s based off of snow pack in the mountains and the amount of rain/warmer temperatures we receive in the spring.
 But in general the wildflowers are usually at their peak in the 2nd and 3rd weeks of July.

 7. And speaking of seasons, lets talk about the seasons of Glacier for the next tip.
 Glacier has a very short season in which the whole park is open.
-The Going to the Sun Road usually opens at the end of June, (at the very earliest) and it’s almost always open by the first week in July.
-The road closes to through use somewhere between the beginning and end of October.
+The Going to the Sun Road usually opens at the end of June, (at the very earliest).
+And it’s almost always open by the first week in July.
+The road closes to ‘through use’ somewhere between September and end of October.